Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/management.md

 #### Mechanical
 - Produce and assemble final product
+- Stress test the final design eg. 1m drop test
+- Create SCAD model so an opensource CAD version can be edited if needed

 #### Electrical
 - Explore further improvements on code above and beyond the brief